My portfolio – June update – rising market

-The market continued its upward ascent this month and the S&P 500 was up 1.35% since the last portfolio update which can only mean good things for the portfolio.
+It’s always nice to have a rising market.
+The S&P 500 was up 1.35% since the last portfolio update which can only mean good things for the portfolio.

-Q1 earnings season is in the books and the results were quite excellent with the S&P 500 showing 13.9% earnings growth y/y, the highest since Q3 2011.
-It’s true that a good portion of that was driven by the energy sector which had a pretty easy comparable but even exclusive of that, the growth rate was a solid 9.7%.
+Q1 earnings season is in the books and the results were quite excellent.
+The S&P 500 showed 13.9% earnings growth y/y, the highest since Q3 2011.
+It’s true that a good portion of that was driven by the energy sector.
+That sector had a pretty easy comparable but even exclusive of that, the growth rate was a solid 9.7%.

-According to factset, the expected growth rate for Q2 is 6.6%(down from 8.7% as of March 31 mostly driven by downward revisions in energy) and that bodes well for the stock market.
+According to factset, the expected growth rate for Q2 is 6.6%.
+That’s down from 8.7% as of March 31 mostly driven by downward revisions in energy.
+That bodes well for the stock market.
 It is good news to finally see growth after a few years of flat earnings.
-The P/E ratios right now still make the market seem expensive but it sounds like the E part of that equation is finally expanding as well which means good things for investors if it can continue.
+The P/E ratios right now still make the market seem expensive.
+However, it sounds like the E part of that equation is finally expanding as well.
+That means good things for investors if it can continue.

-Last month’s update showed another 10k+ increase in portfolio size and means that 4 out of the last 6 months have been 10k+ bumps!
+Last month’s update showed another 10k+ increase in portfolio size.
+That’s 4 out of the last 6 months that have seen 10k+ bumps!
 That’s just amazing to see and shows the impact growth can have on your portfolio once you reach a certain dollar amount.

-What’s driving this performance considering my income, not to mention my contributions are way less than 10k per month.
-It’s the continued growth of the market and some excellent performance from some of my individual stocks will help lift the boat.
+What’s driving this is the rising market.
+If you consider the fact that my contributions are way less than 10k per month.
+The rising market and some excellent performance from some of my individual stocks will help lift the boat.

 These are all results that are beating the S&P 500 and have helped my portfolio grow quite a bit over the past year.
 The constant contributions also certainly help but portfolio growth has been more than 2/3rds of appreciation in these months.

-I’m a firm believer in asset allocation and shrewd stock picking being a big part of solid long term results and I’m glad to see the fruits of my labor here.
+I’m a firm believer in asset allocation and shrewd stock picking being a big part of solid long term results.
+I’m glad to see the fruits of my labor here.
 International is a perfect example of having an allocation and sticking to it despite middling results in that area.
-I kept contributing to my international holdings despite results that lagged the US stocks and am now rewarded with excellent price appreciation as the market finally catches up to the thesis that those stocks and countries were undervalued in relation to their domestic comparable.
+I kept contributing to my international holdings despite results that lagged the US stocks and am now rewarded with excellent price appreciation.
+The market finally caught up to the thesis that those stocks and countries were undervalued in relation to their domestic comparable.

 Now I’m at a point where other asset classes are below target and am buying those as those are likely undervalued now(or the others are overvalued) against their historical norms.
 Last month, I was short on bonds and REITs and that will likely be the case again this month due to the strong performance in both the domestic and international markets.